xiangzhou/xiangzhou.github.io/_pages/team.md

 ### Students

+* Zheng Li, PhD Student (07/2019 - 08/2025), admitted in 2020, now a Biostatistician at Vertex Pharmaceuticals.
 * Peijun Wu, PhD Student (05/2019 - 06/2025), admitted in 2020, now a Statistician at Eli Lilly.
 * Chang Xu, PhD Student (04/2019 - 09/2024), admitted in 2019, now a Biostatistician at AbbVie.
 * Boran Gao, PhD Student (05/2017 - 08/2024), admitted in 2017, now an Assistant Professor of Statistics at Purdue University.